d-krupke/cpsat-autotune/README.md

 ### 1. `tune_time_to_optimal`

 This method tunes the CP-SAT solver's hyperparameters to minimize the time required to find an optimal solution.
-This is useful if you need a guaranteed solution without a fixed time limit.
+It is useful when you need a guaranteed solution without a fixed time limit.

 #### Parameters:

 - `model`: The CP-SAT model you wish to tune.
-- `timelimit_in_s`: Time limit for each solver operation in seconds.
+- `max_time_in_seconds`: The maximum time allowed for each solve operation.
+This parameter influences the runtime of the tuning process, so it should be set carefully.
-- `opt_gap`: (Optional) The relative optimality gap to determine when a solution is considered optimal.
-Default is `0.0` (exact optimality).
+- `relative_gap_limit`: (Optional) The relative optimality gap for considering a solution as optimal.
+A value of `0.0` requires exact optimality.
+Defaults to `0.0`.
-- `n_samples_per_param`: (Optional) Number of samples per parameter in each trial.
-Default is `10`.
+- `n_samples_for_trial`: (Optional) The number of samples taken in each trial.
+Defaults to `10`.
-- `max_samples_per_param`: (Optional) Maximum number of samples per parameter before using the mean to improve runtime.
-Default is `30`.
+- `n_samples_for_verification`: (Optional) The number of samples used to verify parameters after tuning.
+Defaults to `30`.
-- `n_trials`: (Optional) Number of trials to run.
-Default is `100`.
+- `n_trials`: (Optional) The number of trials to run.
+Defaults to `100`.

+#### Returns:

+- `dict`: The best parameters found during the tuning process.

+#### Notes:

+- The concrete analysis, including baseline performance and the evaluation of the best parameters, is printed to the console.

 ### 2. `tune_for_quality_within_timelimit`

 This method tunes hyperparameters to maximize or minimize the objective value within a specified time limit.
-This is useful when you need to find a good solution within a fixed time frame, but do not require any guarantees.
+It is useful when you need to find a good solution within a fixed time frame without requiring guarantees.

 #### Parameters:

 - `model`: The CP-SAT model to be tuned.
-- `timelimit_in_s`: Time limit for each solver operation in seconds.
+- `max_time_in_seconds`: The time limit for each solve operation in seconds.
+This value should be less than the time required for the solver to find an optimal solution with default parameters.
-- `obj_for_timeout`: Objective value applied if the solver times out.
+- `obj_for_timeout`: The objective value to return if the solver times out.
+This value should be worse than a trivial solution.
-- `direction`: Specify 'maximize' or 'minimize' depending on whether you want to optimize for the best or worst solution quality.
+- `direction`: Specify `'maximize'` or `'minimize'` depending on whether you want to optimize for the best or worst solution quality.
-- `n_samples_per_param`: (Optional) Number of samples per parameter in each trial.
-Default is `10`.
+- `n_samples_for_trial`: (Optional) The number of samples taken in each trial.
+Defaults to `10`.
-- `max_samples_per_param`: (Optional) Maximum number of samples per parameter before using the mean to improve runtime.
-Default is `30`.
+- `n_samples_for_verification`: (Optional) The number of samples used to verify parameters after tuning.
+Defaults to `30`.
-- `n_trials`: (Optional) Number of trials to run.
-Default is `100`.
+- `n_trials`: (Optional) The number of trials to run.
+Defaults to `100`.

+#### Returns:

+- `dict`: The best parameters found during the tuning process.

+#### Notes:

+- The concrete analysis, including baseline performance and the evaluation of the best parameters, is printed to the console.

 ## The Importance of Avoiding Overfitting